michal-masarik/RestApiTestingWithJavaAndCucumber/README.md

 This is a simple trading application.

 Being a first draft, it uses an in-memory H2 database.
-Every time it is started, some sample data are stored in such database.
+Neither the schema, nor the data are created.

 ## Required tools and libraries